 When it comes to individual organizations, there exists a separate set of challenges.
-Often, particularly earlier in their careers, physicians can be stuck working in hospitals or organizations with limited resources that handicap their ability to serve patients well.
-In turn, that can create an environment where providers are pushed into practices that compromise patient care.
-At the other end of the spectrum in organizations with plenty of resources, one may face the issues that accompany increased bureaucracy.
+Often, particularly earlier in their careers, clinicians can be stuck working in hospitals or organizations with limited resources that handicap their ability to serve patients.
+That can create an environment where clinicians are pushed into practices that compromise patient care.
+At the other end of the spectrum for organizations with plenty of resources.
 Limited pathways to move through an organization and excessive administrative work are common issues in larger organizations and can contribute to physician burnout.

 |Traditional Healthcare||Locum Tenens|

 |Long-term position commitments||Flexibility to explore locations and environments|